Taking Dementia Patients Out Of Their Environment: Challenges And Potential Consequences

 Minimizing challenges

 While a move may be the best choice for a family, ensuring that the person doesn’t have to be moved multiple times might be beneficial.
-You can start by ensuring the new caregiver or facility is a fit, that they are prepared to complete potentially difficult tasks (such as handling the person’s toileting and bathing), and planning as much of the move as possible ahead of time.
+You can start by ensuring the new caregiver or facility is fit, that they are prepared to complete potentially difficult tasks (such as handling the person’s toileting and bathing), and planning as much of the move as possible ahead of time.

-Considering mental health support
+Considering mental health support when taking dementia patients out of their environment

 Moving a loved one with dementia or becoming a caretaker can be stressful.
 While it may be advantageous to prepare the person experiencing dementia for the move ahead of time, it can also be essential to safeguard one's mental health.
 There may be several ways to do so, including by taking time for oneself, spending time with loved ones, or seeking the support of a mental health professional.